grant-brooks/twentyfour95/README.md

 • Fixed bug in which in certain cases, the rounded amount to ask back was more than was originally given.

-• The monetary picker view now resets back to the first available value when entering a new value.
+• The monetary picker view now resets back to the first available value when entering a new original total.

 • The amount to ask back now dynamically updates when the original total value is changed.